ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `activity_log_sample_rate` (Number) How often request activity is logged at the `info` level.
 A value of 1 would log every request, 10 every 10th request, etc. Default: 100
 - `api_version` (String) The API version to use for communicating with the server.
 Default: "8.3.2"; must be one of ["6.8.4", "8.3.2", "custom"]
 - `auth_tokens` (List of String) Bearer tokens to include in the authorization header
-- `auth_type` (String) Elastic authentication type.
-Default: "none"; must be one of ["none", "basic", "credentialsSecret", "authTokens"]
+- `auth_type` (String) Default: "none"; must be one of ["none", "basic", "credentialsSecret", "authTokens"]
 - `capture_headers` (Boolean) Add request headers to events, in the __headers field.
 Default: false
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_elastic--connections))
 - `credentials_secret` (String) Select or create a secret that references your credentials
 - `custom_api_version` (String) Custom version information to respond to requests.
 Default: "{\n    \"name\": \"AzU84iL\",\n    \"cluster_name\": \"cribl\",\n    \"cluster_uuid\": \"Js6_Z2VKS3KbfRSxPmPbaw\",\n    \"version\": {\n        \"number\": \"8.3.2\",\n        \"build_type\": \"tar\",\n        \"build_hash\": \"bca0c8d\",\n        \"build_date\": \"2019-10-16T06:19:49.319352Z\",\n        \"build_snapshot\": false,\n        \"lucene_version\": \"9.7.2\",\n        \"minimum_wire_compatibility_version\": \"7.17.0\",\n        \"minimum_index_compatibility_version\": \"7.0.0\"\n    },\n    \"tagline\": \"You Know, for Search\"\n}"
 - `description` (String)
 - `disabled` (Boolean) Default: false
 - `elastic_api` (String) Absolute path on which to listen for Elasticsearch API requests.
-Defaults to /. _bulk will be appended automatically, e.g., /myPath becomes /myPath/_bulk.
+Defaults to /. _bulk will be appended automatically.
+For example, /myPath becomes /myPath/_bulk.
 Requests can then be made to either /myPath/_bulk or /myPath/<myIndexName>/_bulk.
 Other entries are faked as success.
 Default: "/"
-- `enable_health_check` (Boolean) Enable to expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
+- `enable_health_check` (Boolean) Expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
 Default: false
-- `enable_proxy_header` (Boolean) Enable when clients are connecting through a proxy that supports the x-forwarded-for header to keep the client's original IP address on the event instead of the proxy's IP address.
+- `enable_proxy_header` (Boolean) Extract the client IP and port from PROXY protocol v1/v2.
+When enabled, the X-Forwarded-For header is ignored.
+Disable to use the X-Forwarded-For header for client IP extraction.
 Default: false
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
-- `extra_http_headers` (Attributes List) Headers to add to all events. (see [below for nested schema](#nestedatt--input_elastic--extra_http_headers))
+- `extra_http_headers` (Attributes List) Headers to add to all events (see [below for nested schema](#nestedatt--input_elastic--extra_http_headers))
 - `host` (String) Address to bind on.
 Defaults to 0.0.0.0 (all addresses).
 Default: "0.0.0.0"
 - `id` (String) Unique ID for this input
-- `ignore_standard_headers` (Boolean) Whether to ignore extra HTTP headers that don't start with X- or x-.
-Default: false
 - `ip_allowlist_regex` (String) Messages from matched IP addresses will be processed, unless also matched by the denylist.
 Default: "/.*/"
 - `ip_denylist_regex` (String) Messages from matched IP addresses will be ignored.
 This takes precedence over the allowlist.
 Default: "/^$/"
 - `keep_alive_timeout` (Number) After the last response is sent, @{product} will wait this long for additional data before closing the socket connection.
-Minimum 1 sec.; maximum 600 sec.
-(10 min.).
+Minimum 1 second, maximum 600 seconds (10 minutes).
 Default: 5
-- `max_active_req` (Number) Maximum number of active requests per Worker Process.
-Use 0 for unlimited.
+- `max_active_req` (Number) Maximum number of active requests allowed per Worker Process.
+Set to 0 for unlimited.
+Caution: Increasing the limit above the default value, or setting it to unlimited, may degrade performance and reduce throughput.
 Default: 256
 - `max_requests_per_socket` (Number) Maximum number of requests per socket before @{product} instructs the client to close the connection.
 Default is 0 (unlimited).
 Default: 0
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_elastic--metadata))
-- `password` (String) Password for Basic authentication
+- `password` (String)
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
 - `port` (Number) Port to listen on.
 Not Null
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_elastic--pq))